mainkoon81/Study-V003-MCMC-Python-R/README.md

      <img src="https://user-images.githubusercontent.com/31917400/47245743-73042d00-d3f2-11e8-83d4-ccded86edcb5.png" />
 ### **Hey! we just found the form of the prior function!! which is `sth x Beta(a,b)` !!!

-> Note: Beta(α,β) can be understood as representing a distribution of probabilities(so Random Variable is probability values?) that is, it represents all the possible values of a probability.
+> Note: **What is Beta(α,β)?** it represents a distribution of probabilities(Random Variable is probability values) that is, it represents all the possible values of a probability.
  - Imagine we have a baseball player, and we predict what his season-long batting average `θ` will be.
 You might say we can just use his batting average so far- but this will be a very poor measure at the start of a season!
 Given our batting average problem, which can be represented with a `binomial(X: Sum of successes)`, the best way to represent these prior expectations is with the `Beta(X: probability)` - it's saying, before we've seen the player take his first swing, what we roughly expect his batting average to be.
 The domain of the Beta distribution is [0, 1], because X value is a probability.
 We may expect that the player's season-long batting average will be most likely around `0.27`, but that it could reasonably range from `0.21 to 0.35`.
 This can be represented with a Beta with parameters `α=81` and `β=219`(where α=No.success, β=No.failure and the mean of Beta is `α/(α+β)=0.27`)
 <img src="https://user-images.githubusercontent.com/31917400/47266266-efe6f200-d52b-11e8-96e4-3ad67d0d988d.png" />